convox/praxis/docs/getting-started.md

     $ curl https://s3.amazonaws.com/praxis-releases/cli/linux/cx -o /usr/local/bin/cx
     $ chmod +x /usr/local/bin/cx

+Confirm that cx is correctly installed:

+    $ which cx
+    /usr/local/bin/cx

 ### Install the development platform

 Your applications will run on a private platform called a *Rack*.
 While your production Rack will likely run on a cloud infrastructure provider like AWS, you can also install a Rack on your development computer.
 This makes it easy to achieve dev/prod parity.